Pull Request Creator

 If

-.github/PULL_REQUEST_TEMPLATE.mdexists, read it and keep its structure exactly. -
+.github/PULL_REQUEST_TEMPLATE.mdexists, read it and follow its structure. -

 Draft the PR title in the repository's standard format.
 If the repository uses Conventional Commits, common patterns include: